alright then I let you know after I test this

 but the question is how can the postman handle the user cookies?

-Been a while since I used Postman (since they implemented that whole cloud sync thing), but I’ve created Appwrite sessions direct with curl
+Been a while since I used Postman (since they implemented that whole cloud sync thing), but Iโve created Appwrite sessions direct with curl, and with other, similar tools.
+The /account/sessions/email endpoint will return Set-Cookie headers.
+You can just copy these into the request (I think Postman can handle the cookies automatically, too?)

 I don't understand at all the context.
 JWT is generated server sided and sent client side to perform operations during 15 minutes.
 You can use it server sided to work as the user with the same permissions the user has rather than performing your own checks with a function for example.

-If the main doubt is generating it server sided to use it server sided, then I don't understand what's the main use case for this 🤔
+If the main doubt is generating it server sided to use it server sided, then I don't understand what's the main use case for this ๐ค

 JWTs (in Appwrite, at least) are generally generated on the client side, then passed to the server side.